-Who’s it for: Anyone who wants a classy round smartwatch that’ll work on iOS or Android
+Who’s it for: Anyone who wants a classy, round smartwatch that’ll work on iOS or Android.

-Why we picked the Huawei Watch
+Why we picked the Huawei Watch 2

 Android Wear runs smoothly on the watch, and even though it’s not our favorite smartwatch OS, the new version is a big step forward in terms of design and ease of use.
 You can read our hands on with Android Wear 2.0 here.
 It’ll also work with both iOS and Android devices, though iOS functions are limited.
-If you have an iPhone, we still recommend the Apple Watch Series 2 ahead of Huawei’s Watch.
+If you have an iPhone, we still recommend the Apple Watch Series 2 ahead of Huawei’s Watch 2.
 However, for Android users, it doesn’t get better than this.

-The best Samsung smartwatch
+The best smartwatch for runners

-How much will it cost: $350
+How much will it cost: $180

-Why we picked the Gear S3 Frontier
+Why we picked the Garmin Vivosport HR+

 The best smartwatch by a fashion brand

-How much will it cost: $275+
+How much will it cost: $595+

-Why we picked the Fossil Q Founder
+Why we picked the Movado Connect

 The best Android Wear smartwatch for women

-Why should you buy this: It’s the best-looking smartwatch if you have smaller wrists
+Why should you buy this: It’s the best-looking smartwatch if you have smaller wrists.

-Why we picked the Motorola Moto 360, 2nd gen
+Why we picked the Fossil Q Venture

 How we test